-The Village of Robbins' fiscal year ends April 30, and the Village's audit for the year ending April 30, 2010, was completed in November 2010.
+The Village of Robbins' fiscal year ends April 30, and the Village's audit for the year ending April 30, 2011, was completed in June 2013.
 The audit stated that the financial statements fairly represented the financial position, with the exceptions of balances concerning capital assets, depreciation expense, accumulated depreciation, and compensated absences.
 The audit contained no report on the internal controls examined so we were unable to determine what internal controls were examined or what control issues might exist for the Village as a whole.

-The report on internal controls in the financial audit for the year ended April 30, 2009, noted seven significant deficiencies, of which five were material weaknesses.
+The last Village financial audit that contained a report on internal controls, for the year ended April 30, 2009, noted seven significant deficiencies, of which five were material weaknesses.
 However, the audit stated that these were reported to Robbins in a separate letter, and Robbins officials were unable to provide us with the letter containing those deficiencies.